alexeygrigorev/mlwiki.org/index.php/Symmetric_Matrices.md

 ---
-title: "Symmetric Matrices"
 layout: default
 permalink: /index.php/Symmetric_Matrices
+tags:
+- linear-algebra
+title: Symmetric Matrices
 ---

-# Symmetric Matrices

 ## Symmetric Matrices
 A matrix $A$ is symmetric if $A^T = A$ holds.
 - thus, $A$ must be a square matrix